-Tony Wei Ling is The Rambling’s Managing Editor.
+Bethany Johnsen and Tony Wei Ling are The Rambling’s Managing Editors.
 We were lucky to have had Samantha Morse and Margueritte Happe on board as previous Managing Editors and Jacquelyn Ardam as The Rambling’s first Social Media Editor.

 We are grateful for the support provided by the Dean’s Discretionary Fund from UCLA College’s Division of the Humanities.